William E. Conway Jr.: Early life and education

-Conway attended Dartmouth College, where he earned a bachelor's degree in Science in 1971.
+Conway attended Dartmouth College, where he earned a Bachelor of Arts in 1971.
 Continuing his studies at the University of Chicago Booth School of Business, he received his MBA degree in 1974 with his main focus being on Finance.
 Conway went to night school for his MBA while working at the First National Bank of Chicago.

 Career

 He started his career by serving in a variety of positions in corporate finance, commercial lending, workout loans and general management for almost ten years with First National Bank of Chicago.
 From 1981 to 1986, Conway had worked in various financial positions at MCI Communications being named senior vice president and chief financial officer in 1984.
 In 1987, Conway founded The Carlyle Group with David Rubenstein and Daniel A. D'Aniello.
 The firm has grown into a global investment firm with $293 billion of assets under management, with more than 1,800 employees in 31 offices on six continents.

 He has served as the chairman of the boards of Nextel Communications and United Defense Industries.
 He has made charitable donations to the Catholic Church.
 As of April 2022, he is the 809th richest person in the world and is worth of $3.6 billion.

-Conway is scheduled to speak at the November 2022 Global Financial Leaders' Investment Summit, with the Hong Kong Democracy Council claiming that his presence, along with other financial executives, legitimizes the Hong Kong government's whitewashing of the erosion of freedoms in the city.
+Conway was scheduled to speak at the November 2022 Global Financial Leaders' Investment Summit, with the Hong Kong Democracy Council claiming that his presence, along with other financial executives, would legitimize the Hong Kong government's whitewashing of the erosion of freedoms in the city.
 Several members of Congress also warned that US financial executives should not attend the Summit, saying "Their presence only serves to legitimise the swift dismantling of Hong Kong's autonomy, free press and the rule of law by Hong Kong authorities acting along with the Chinese Communist Party."